vuminhkh0a/BRAIN_TUMOR/README.md

 # 🧠 Brain Tumor MRI Diagnosis App

 This is my first personal project in computer vision for healthcare, and it is **still under development**.
+The model accepts brain scan MRI image (.jpg, .jpeg, .png) as input and it classified to one of four distinct medical conditions based on the MRI scan:
+- Glioma
+- Meningioma
+- No Tumor
+- Pituitary

 ## Demo App